shailesh-kalamkar/sentiwordnet_ruby/README.md

 ## How it works

 Sentences are tokenized, tokens are assigned a numerical score provided by SentiWordNet 3.0.
-The total score is then used to determine the overall sentiment in relation to the thresold.
+The total score is then used to determine the overall sentiment.

 For example, If a sentence has a score of 0, it is deemed "neutral".